AdaGold/tunes-takeout/README.md

 | __name__ | string | Name of the item |
 | __url__ | string | URL for opening this item in a browser-based Spotify player |
 | __image_url__ | string | URL of the photo to display for this item |

+#### Suggestion
+Suggestions are pairs of one Restaurant and one SpotifyItem.
+They are what this website is all about, suggestions on how to combine music and food.
+Because the pairings are random, we rely upon crowdsourced ratings from our users to determine if a particular pairing is good.